List of supernatural beings in Chinese folklore: Fan Wujiu (), the Black Impermanence ()

-Huapigui (画皮鬼)
+Huapigui ()

+A man-eating demon that wears human skin to disguise its hideous countenance.
 The Huapigui first appeared in the painted skin record of the famous novel "Strange Tales from a Chinese Studio" in the Qing Dynasty.
 It is a ferocious ghost who eats humans and wear their victim's skin.
-Its initial appearance is green due to its rotten form but it usually takes the form of a beautiful woman it killed.
+Its initial appearance is green due to its rotten form, but it usually takes the form of a beautiful woman it killed.
 Huapigui means "Painted skin ghost".